Darxo/Hardened/README.md

 - Automatically re-equip the accessory that you had previously equiped after an arena fight
 - Reduce pan speed of tactical camera by 20%
 - Improve tooltip of **Disarmed effect**
-- Prevent disarmed or stunned entities to be targeted by **Disarm**
 - Improve tooltip of **Whip Disarm** using a nested tooltip for the **Disarmed effect**
 - Add Settings to immediately stop the player movement halfway through, when it reveals an enemy (on) or an ally (off)
 - Add Setting (on) to prevent combat logs, which are the result of the same skill execution, from producing empty newlines